telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

->note Note that RadToolTipManager.js is needed only when RadToolTipManager is used.
+>tip Note that RadToolTipManager.js is needed only when RadToolTipManager is used.
 >